 - Melt butter in a saucepan over medium heat.
 Cook, stirring often, about 6 minutes, until it becomes brown in color.
 It will foam, reduce, then foam again.
 Once it’s done cooking the foam is a light brown and it will dissipate after you remove it from the heat.
 Once it starts to brown, keep stirring so it doesn’t burn.
 Let sit for about 5 minutes to cool.

 - Pour into an electric mixer fitted with paddle attachment.
 While still hot, add both sugars and mix on low until combined.
 Let sit to cool for a few minutes.

 - While butter mixture is cooling, combine flour, baking soda, and salt in a medium bowl.
 Stir and set aside.

 - Turn mixer (with butter mixture bowl attached) on low.
 Add eggs, one at a time, mixing completely.
 Mix in vanilla extract and almond extract (optional, but it adds great flavor).
 Add flour mixture to the wet ingredients and mix until combined.
 Stir in chocolate chips.

-- Scoop out 1/4 cup sized balls and place 6-8 on a sheet.
+- Scoop out ¼ cup sized balls and place 6-8 on a sheet.
 They don’t spread a lot, but they’re BIG cookies.
 Bake 5 minutes, then press the cookies slightly to flatten.
 (Careful – they're hot!
 Use a glass that's been sprayed with cooking spray so you don't burn your hands.)

-Bake for about 11-12 minutes.
+- Bake for about an additional 8-10 minutes.
 They will be golden on the outside and still doughy on the inside – perfect!
 Top just baked cookies with more chocolate chips.
 Let cool for 5 minutes, and then remove from pans to cool completely.